• Accreditation 3 January 2018

 Decision ID

-Report on renewal of accreditation of one higher education course of study offered by Study Group Australia Pty Ltd
+Report on accreditation of six higher education courses of study offered by The National Institute of Dramatic Art (NIDA)

-A delegate of TEQSA has renewed the accreditation, under section 56 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), of the Diploma of Commerce higher education course of study offered by Study Group Australia Pty Ltd for a period of seven years until 27 June 2023.
+TEQSA has determined, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), to grant accreditation of the following higher education courses of study offered by The National Institute of Dramatic Art (NIDA) for a period of seven years until 12 May 2021:

 Main Reasons for the Decision

-TEQSA has determined that the one higher education courses of study submitted by Sydney Institute of Business and Technology Pty Ltd for accreditation complies with the Provider Course Accreditation Standards and arrangements for delivery at all Australian sites.
+TEQSA has determined that the six higher education courses of study submitted by NIDA for accreditation comply with the Provider Course Accreditation Standards.
+The course accreditation covers delivery at all Australian sites.

 Decision